Yoga Vasishtha: Structure

-Book 1: titled Vairagya-prakaranam (Exposition of dispassion), which opens with Rama frustrated with the nature of life, human suffering and disdain for the world.

-Book 2: titled Mumukshuvayahara-prakaranam (Exposition of the behavior of the seeker), which describes, through the character of Rama, the desire for liberation, the nature of those who seek such liberation, and the need for self-effort in all spiritual pursuits.

-Book 3: titled Utpatti-prakaranam (Exposition of the arising and birth), describes the birth of all creation as well as the birth of spiritual side of Rama.

-Book 4: titled Sthiti-prakaranam (Exposition of the existence and settling), describes the nature of world and many non-dualism ideas with numerous stories.
-It emphasizes free will and human creative power.

-Book 5: titled Upashama-prakaranam (Exposition of the patience and tranquility), discusses meditation to dissolution of false dualism, to feel oneness and its powers in liberating the individual.

-Book 6: titled Nirvana-prakaranam (Exposition of the freedom and liberation), the last book describes the state of an enlightened and blissful Rama.
-The last book also has large sections on Yoga.

-The Nirnaya Sagar version of Yoga Vasistha manuscript has 1146 verses in the first Book, 807 in second, 6304 verses in third, 2414 verses in the fourth book, 4322 in the fifth, while the last is longest with 14,296 verses, for a cumulative total of 29,289 verses.

 Content

 This is one of the longest Hindu texts in Sanskrit after the Mahabharata, and an important text of Yoga.
 It consists of numerous short stories and anecdotes used to help illustrate its ideas and message.
-The text shows the influence of Advaita Vedanta and Saivite Trika school.
 In terms of Hindu mythology, the conversation in the Yoga Vasishta is placed chronologically before the Ramayana.

 The traditional belief is that reading this book leads to spiritual liberation.
 The conversation between Vasistha and Prince Rama is that between a great, enlightened sage and a seeker of liberation.
 The text discusses consciousness, cosmology, nature of the universe and consciousness, the ultimate dissolution of body, the liberation of the soul and the non-dual nature of existence.